exodrifter/website/content/notes/hiking-game.md

 # Hiking Game

-**Hiking game** is one of my dream game projects, which is about the logistics of travelling and overcoming adversarial odds.
+**Hiking game** is an unplanned game about connecting with nature, being present in the moment, and taking pictures of plants.

 ## Inspirations